ektrah/nsec/docs/api/nsec.cryptography.keyexportpolicies.md

 ## Members

 None
-: The private key cannot be exported.
+: The key or shared secret cannot be exported.

 AllowPlaintextArchiving
-: The private key can be exported one time for archiving purposes.
+: The key or shared secret can be exported one time for archiving purposes.

 AllowPlaintextExport
-: The private key can be exported multiple times.
+: The key or shared secret can be exported multiple times.

 ## See Also